bencemeszaros/php-dump/README.md

 - always ends with a line break

 ## Upcoming features and fixes
-- empty objects still add a line break, it will be removed
+- empty objects still add a line break, it will be removed (fixed)
 - the length of strings and arrays aren't displayed, this is for clarity but might be added in the future

 ## Requirements